ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 \
 ![](<../../../.gitbook/assets/image (10).png>)\
 \
-then you are using the new role system and can go ahead with the upgrade to v9.
+then you are using the new role system and can go ahead with the upgrade to v8.
 {% endhint %}

-If you were using the ```ForestLiana::PermissionsChecker``` for check the permission on overriding route.
+In your code, if you were using the ```ForestLiana::PermissionsChecker``` for check the permission on overriding route.
 You need to replace ```PermissionsChecker.new(...)``` by ```ForestLiana::Ability::forest_authorize!(action, forest_user, @resource)```.
-An example can be found [here](../../../reference-guide/routes/override-a-route.md).
+An example can be found [here](../../../reference-guide/routes/override-a-route.md). te